manuGil/online-core/docs/source/radiometric-ops.rst

  Task 2.1
    Apply a linear filter to the *’tm1999_b4’* image.
 In QGIS, open the  ``tm1999_b4.tif``.
 Your project should assume the same Spatial Reference System as the image (*EPSG:32632 WGS84/UTM zone 32N*).
 In the **Processing Toolbox**, open the SAGA tool called *’User defined filter’*.

    Confirm that *’tm1999_b4’* is the input and click **Default filter matrix (3x3)** to open an empty filter kernel.
 Enter the weights of an *average filter kernel*.
 Ensure that the sum of weights is equal to 1.
 Confirm with OK.
 In the **User defined filter dialogue** execute the kernel by clicking OK.
-The output is added to the Map View as temporary file.
+The output is added to the Map View as a temporary file.

-   In the **Layers panel** right click the *’Filtered Grid’* layer and rename to *’Average’*.
+   In the **Layers panel** right-click the *’Filtered Grid’* layer and rename to *’Average’*.

 .. attention::
    **Question.**